 Secure transfer A reliable encryption algorithm must be applied to ePHI prior to any relocation.
 An appropriate security policy must be introduced in order to ensure that no ePHI is corrupted or wrongly modified during transmission.

 Auditing A robust mechanism for collecting information about all actions performed with ePHI (access, modification, transmission, etc.), allowing easy monitoring and analysis must be developed.
 A mechanism to ensure that ePHI is not deleted or modified without proper permission has to be devised.

 2. Physical Safeguards

 The purpose of physical safeguards is to regulate access to the location where ePHI is stored (be it local server, cloud, or third party service).

 Physical access A security plan to protect the facility from any unauthorized access, data corruption, or theft has to be prepared.
 A set of procedures validating and controlling a person’s access to the premises must be developed.
 A backup plan defining procedures for accessing the premises, and data recovery in case of emergency must be put together.
 Any modifications, changes, maintenance procedures for the physical facility must be carefully documented.

 Storage control A procedure for tracking the final location of the ePHI and disposal process for the hardware on which it is stored must be developed.
 The process for complete removal of ePHI from any device that is intended to be re-used must be designed.
-Tracking of each person responsible for movement of the ePHI must be set up.
+Tracking of each person responsible for the movement of the ePHI must be set up.
 An accurate and complete copy of the target ePHI must be created before any relocation.

 Workstations Physical access control to all workstations must be provided to only allow authorized users.
 A list of functions that can be performed with ePHI and how these functions are performed must be determined.